Recently, Driftwood Estate Winery made some changes to our approach on Saturdays, Sundays and busy Holiday Weekends.

 So what has changed?

-About a year ago we stopped taking buses on Saturday and Sunday, shortly thereafter, limos and vans unless one of our preferred partners and with a reserved slot.
+About a year ago we stopped taking buses limos and vans unless one of our preferred partners and with a reserved slot.
 While professional transportation can be a good alternative we found the limo groups were generally there to party and drink too much, which of course diminished the experience for other guests.
 In fact, we also have found larger groups, regardless of transportation, tend to have that effect.

 As previously mentioned, we are a winery not a bar.
+A winery is an adult experience by definition.
 Tastings are how people can get to know our wines.
-We don’t allow any children, infants or babies in the tasting room.
-It is for adult wine tasting only, and on Saturday and Sunday children (any age under 21) are not allowed anywhere on the property.
+We don’t allow any children, infants or babies (any age under 21) anywhere on the property.